 On top of that, if you want to make some extra money, there are ways to earn cash delivering groceries.
 A little extra, set aside from your gig, can get you to FIRE status that much faster.

 The average spent on vehicle purchases by U.S. households: $4,496

 If you want to avoid this cost, one way is to get your car to last a little longer.
 That will eliminate the need to buy something else.

 If you do make a vehicle purchase, consider buying a late-model used car.
-Some gently used models can save you as much as 56% compared with the price of a new model.
+Some gently used models can save you a lot of money compared with the price of a new model.

 4. Eating out